 - 1998 Lisbon, Spain.
 123 acres; "The Oceans, A Heritage for the Future"; 11 million guests.

 - 2000 Hanover, Germany.
 395 acres.
 "Man, Nature, Technology"; 18.1 million visitors.

 - 2005 Aichi Perfecture, Japan.
 460 acres and 37 acres on two sites; "Nature's Wisdom"; 22 million visitors.

 - 2008 Zaragoza, Spain.
 62 acres; "Water and Sustainable Development."
 "Only" 5.1 million guests.

 - 2010 Shanghai, China.
 1305 acres.
 "Better City, Better Life."
 73,000,000 visitors.

 - 2012 Yeosu, South Korea.
 62 acres; "The Living Ocean and Coast: Diversity of Resources and Sustainable Activities."
 This fair was held for three months, from May through July.
-FORECAST of attendance is 8 million by the last day.
+Attendance was 8, 203,956 visitors.

 Additional Data, Photos, and Opinions

 Dress Rehearsal, Opening Ceremony; By cmkhkd on Youtube; CC by 2.0